A child in Australia cannot depart Australia without having the consent of both parents or those who have parental responsibility.

 What is the Airport Watch list?

-- A Court has issued an Order limiting or preventing the child’s travel;
+- A court has issued an Order limiting or preventing the child’s travel;

 - A Court has issued an Injunction limiting or preventing the child’s travel;

-- There is an Application before the Court seeking to limit or prevent overseas travel of the child;
+- There is an application before the Court seeking to limit or prevent overseas travel of the child;

-- There is an Application before the Court seeking an Order to place the child on the Family Law Watchlist; and/or
+- There is an application before the Court seeking an Order to place the child on the Family Law Watchlist; and/or

-- File an Application with a Court seeking to limit or prevent the child travelling overseas and includes a request that the AFP place the child’s name on the Family Law Watchlist; or
+- File an Application with a Court seeking to limit or prevent the child from travelling overseas and includes a request that the AFP place the child’s name on the Family Law Watchlist; or

 - Obtain a Court Order that limits or prevents overseas travel of the child and includes a request that the AFP place the child’s name on the Family Law Watchlist.